andrewNicholson-bbi1911/path-finding-2d/README.md

 import { Point, Polygon, PolygonMap } from 'poly-math-2d';
 import { NavMesh2d } from 'path-finding-2d';

-// Create a polygon with a hole (as in visualization example) const outerPoints = [
+// Create points for polygon with a hole (as in visualization example) const outerPoints = [
     new Point(50, 50),
     new Point(300, 50),